Amed Rosario Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 12th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.

-- The Padres have a 3.75 team ERA that is No. 1 among all MLB pitching staffs.
+- The Padres' 3.79 team ERA ranks second across all league pitching staffs.

-- The Padres give up the sixth-fewest home runs in baseball (121 total, 1.1 per game).
+- The Padres give up the seventh-fewest home runs in baseball (124 total, 1.1 per game).

-- His last time out came for the Pittsburgh Pirates on Sunday when the lefty tossed five innings against the Philadelphia Phillies, surrendering two earned runs while allowing five hits.
+- The right-hander last appeared on Tuesday against the Colorado Rockies, when he went seven innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.